Attaches the Lua function "func" to the hook "hook". CS2D will always call that Lua function when the event related to that hook occurs.

-Priority is only important if there is more than one function attached to the same hook!
+Priority is only relevant if there is more than one function attached to the same hook.

 The attached function with the HIGHEST priority is the function which will be executed LAST.
 CS2D will take the return value of this last function (if there is any) only.
 All other return values will be ignored.
 This is because CS2D can only react in ONE way at a time and therefore it can only process ONE return value even though there are multiple hooked functions.

 In most cases you will just omit the priority parameter (it is [optional]).

 Example: Show a custom message if a player says something.
 Return 1 suppresses the normal chat output.

 The "hook" and the "func" parameters must be strings!
 Do not forget the " or ' around them!

 Please only use the plain hook and function names.
 Do not add any function parameters or anything else in the addhook-call.

 Attention: "func" can be either a simple function in the Lua main table (aka a global function) e.g. "helloWorld" or a function nested in a table e.g. "foo.bar" or even multiple tables e.g. "this.is.nested".
 Table accessors like are NOT supported here.
 So instead of "foo['bar']" you have to write "foo.bar".